Composite Sorting: Proofs

 \subsection{Local Hierarchical Algorithm}

 We propose a new algorithm specifically tailored to the model of composite sorting, which has two distinct merits.
-First, it is more efficient than the existing generic algorithms, as shown in Appendix \ref{s:efficiency}.
+First, it is typically more efficient than existing generic algorithms, as shown in Technical Appendix \ref{s:efficiency}.
 Second, and more importantly, this new algorithm reveals a hierarchical structure of the dual potential functions, highlighting an implication of the absence of intersecting pairs to dual optimizers.
-This hierarchical structure means that a local dual optimizer within each region, which is the interval between two points in a pair, is computed from the local dual optimizers on its subregions.
-This hierarchical structure leads to the following separation property of the global dual optimizer $\phi$: for any two points $s$ and $s'$ in one region, $\phi(s)-\phi(s')$ can be computed only based on points within this region, and thus it does not depend on points outside.
-We will describe this structure in detail and our algorithm below.

-Recall that in our setting, we consider a problem with $n$ workers with skill levels in $X$ and $n$ jobs with difficulty levels in $Z$, where $X$ and $Z$ are disjoint sets.
+Recall that in our setting, we consider a problem with a finite number of workers with skill levels in $X$ and a finite number of jobs with difficulty levels in $Z$, where $X$ and $Z$ are disjoint sets.
 We denote by $S=X\cup Z$ the set of all skill levels.
-In what follows, when we mention an interval $[x,z]$, we meant for the set of points between $x$ and $z$, regardless of whether $x<z$ or $z<x$.
+Moreover, we recall that we construct the dual solution given an optimal sorting $\pi$.